Insulated vs Uninsulated Garage Doors: Is It Worth It?

 In the past, people thought that an insulated garage door was unnecessary.
 After all, the rest of the garage is rarely insulated.
 The engineers at Clopay Doors decided to put this idea to the test.

-Although that seems like a small jump, those twelve degrees make a big difference.
+Although that seems like a small jump, those 12 degrees make a big difference.
 Your car is less likely to sustain damage if the temperature is above freezing.
 The same is true for paints, sealants, and other chemicals often kept in garages.

-2. Insulated Garage Doors are More Durable
+2. Insulated Garage Doors Are More Durable

 Another benefit of an insulated garage door is added durability.

 Many of today’s insulated doors are made with a steel or aluminum frame.
 The frame is filled with solid-core insulation, which is then sandwiched between single or dual steel panels.
-This style of construction creates a lightweight, energy efficient door that’s less likely to dent than older, uninsulated doors.
+This style of construction creates a lightweight, energy-efficient door that’s less likely to dent than older, uninsulated doors.